-These innovations will be of value to the Norwegian society, since closed systems for strategic phases in salmon farming can help to make the vision of an eight-fold growth in value creation from aquaculture possible, and lead to increased number of jobs and production of healthy seafood.
+These innovations will be of value to the Norwegian society, since closed systems for strategic phases in salmon farming can lead to increased value creation from aquaculture, increased number of jobs and production of healthy seafood.

-- Technology and environment, lead by Bendik Fyhn Terjesen, Nofima
+- Technology and environment, lead by Jelena Kolarevic, Nofima

-- Preventative fish health, lead by Sven Martin Jørgensen from Nofima
+- Preventative fish health, lead by Lill-Heidi Johansen, Nofima

-- Fish production and welfare, lead by Lars Ebbesson of Uni Research
+- Fish production and welfare, lead by Lars Ebbesson, Uni Research

 The University of Bergen will have principal responsibility for research education at the centre.
-The total budget for CtrlAQUA will be NOK 199 million, spread over eight years.
+The total budget for CtrlAQUA is NOK 199 million, spread over eight years.

 Focused research for the aquaculture industry

-Nofima AS is the host institution, and is collaborating with research partners UNI Research AS, the University of Bergen and the Norwegian University of Science and Technology (NTNU).
+Nofima AS is the host institution, and is collaborating with research partners UNI Research AS, the University of Bergen, the Norwegian University of Science and Technology (NTNU) and the University College of Southeast Norway.
 Research partners from outside of Norway are Freshwater Institute, USA and the University of Gothenburg.

-Industrial partners from the supplier industry are Krüger Kaldnes AS, Pharmaq Analytiq, Pharmaq AS, Oslofjord Ressurspark AS, Storvik Aqua AS, FishGLOBE, Botngaard AS and Aquafarm Equipment AS.
+Industrial partners from the supplier industry are Krüger Kaldnes AS, Pharmaq Analytiq, Pharmaq AS, Oslofjord Ressurspark AS, Vard Aqua AS, FishGLOBE, Botngaard AS and Aquafarm Equipment AS.